 The database of criminal records helps individuals involved in the justice system to keep track of who has committed which crimes.
 Take this scenario as an example:

 An individual breaks into a house and steals some things.
-He is caught running down the road with some jewellery.
-He is arrested and his fingerprints are taken.
+He is caught running down the road with some jewelry.
+Then he is arrested and his fingerprints are taken.
 He is charged and serves his time.

 Police then know who the individual is and have a good idea of where to find him.
 Because he already has a criminal record, the penalties served to him will be more severe this time.

-The length of time that a criminal record lasts depends on several things:
+The length of time that a criminal record lasts depends on things such as:

 - The type of crime

 - The age of the individual